 1. Fertilize winter annuals like Cyclamen, Pansies, etc.

-The cold, wet winter has made blooming winter annuals a little ragged so feeding them now as the days are getting longer will give them an extra push for gorgeous color for the rest of this season.
-I recommend a good water soluble fertilizer that will encourage blooming like Superbloom or MaxSea Bloom.
+The cold, wet winter has made blooming winter annuals a little ragged, so feeding them now as the days are getting longer will give them an extra push for gorgeous color for the rest of this season.
+I recommend an excellent water-soluble fertilizer encouraging blooming, like Master Bloom or MaxSea Bloom.

 2. Clean up.
 If you haven’t already, clean up any plant debris from last summer or fall.
 Don’t forget to add it to your compost pile or green bin!

-You can use a pre-emergent to prevent weeds or if you prefer an organic method, mulch at least 2″ thick will reduce the number of weeds.
+You can use a pre-emergent to prevent weeds, or if you prefer an organic method, mulching at least 2″ thick will reduce the number of weeds.
 Be sure not to apply pre-emergent if you plan on or have planted seeds you want to grow!
 Hand weeding and careful mulching is the only thing to do here until the new seedlings are established.

 4. Pruning.
 You still have time if you have not pruned your fruit trees, shade trees, or any other dormant shrub!
 Don’t forget to get your last spraying on your fruit trees before the popcorn stage!
 Need more information on spraying fruit trees?
 See the previous post, here.
 Make sure not to prune anything that is frost tender, yet.
 No matter how tattered and dead it may look!

 5. Plant!
 Yes, there are actually things you can plant and grow now.
 There is still time to plant Potatoes, Strawberries, Asparagus, Rhubarb, Cilantro, and Primrose for some quick color.
 It’s also time to select and plant bare root fruit trees and berries.
 Click here for the 2022 Bareroot Fruit Tree list.